-An example of nested properties can be drawn from the VirtualMachine managed object.
-A VirtualMachine has the property identified as summary, which identifies a VirtualMachineSummary data object.
-The VirtualMachineSummary contains property config, which identifies a VirtualMachineConfigSummary data object.
+An example of nested properties can be drawn from the VirtualMachine managed object.A VirtualMachine has the property identified as summary, which identifies a VirtualMachineSummary data object.
+The VirtualMachineConfigSummary data object.
 The VirtualMachineConfigSummary has a property called name, which is a string containing the display name of the VirtualMachine.
 You can access this name property using the summary.config.name string value.
 To address all the properties of the VirtualMachineConfigSummary object, you would use the summary.config string value.